-The Company holds an intangible asset on its Irish GAAP financial statements in respect of the acquisition of an insurance portfolio in 2010 and software acquired since 2020.
-Accordingly this asset is valued at zero according to the above principles.
+The Company holds an intangible asset on its Irish GAAP financial statements in respect of the acquisition of an insurance portfolio in 2010; its merger with Finaref RD in 2021 and software acquired since 2020.
+Accordingly, this asset is valued at zero according to the above principles.